Business Risks that Can Kill Your Business – Part 1

 English poet William Blake once said “Execution is the chariot of genius.”
 Nowhere is execution more important than in today’s business world.
 The five risk areas identified here present potential stall points for a company that can lead to “crash and burn” when not recognized early and addressed.

 Business exposure can be mitigated by bringing in experienced leadership on an interim basis.
-In mitigating the risk of a bad hire, an interim executive can aid in clarifying the role and the goals of the position, and articulate the skill sets required.
+In mitigating the risk of a bad hire, an independent executive can aid in clarifying the role and the goals of the position, and articulate the skill sets required.
 This executive can delineate the position plan, define the profile of an ideal candidate, and, when needed, actively participate in the hiring process.
-And when the perfect candidate cannot be found, the use of an interim executive to fill the position can ensure that there is continuity in the role to be filled until a permanent employee is identified.
+And when the perfect candidate cannot be found, the use of an independent executive to fill the position can ensure that there is continuity in the role to be filled until a permanent employee is identified.

-The “analysis paralysis” typical of decision-makers who have not confronted critical questions before can be eliminated through use of interim leadership skilled in recognizing and managing risk because they can make a decision rapidly, based on their expertise and prior experience.
+The “analysis paralysis” typical of decision-makers who have not confronted critical questions before can be eliminated through use of independent leadership skilled in recognizing and managing risk because they can make a decision rapidly, based on their expertise and prior experience.
 It is imperative that a company has the ability to know how to identify, evaluate, quantify, and then mitigate risk.
 Only with the experience and insight to foresee what might go wrong, can management analyze what could go wrong before it does go wrong.
 Only then can the consequences of risk be assessed and managed to ensure business continuity.